marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/README.md

 20. Then we want the subnet mask to be **255.255.255.0** which is equal to **24**.
 To do so, enter **24** and hit **enter**

-21. Next hit **Enter for none:** for the "enter the new LAN IPv$ upstream gateway address."
+21. Next hit **Enter for none:** for the "enter the new LAN IPv4 upstream gateway address."

 22. Press **n**, to not configure "the IPv6 address"